ekmixon/ve-docs/parts-of-essay/README.md

 ![An example of linked data entity tags](linked-entities.png)

 Occasionally, you may also see an entity tag include attributes such as `fill` and `marker-symbol`.
-These are used to describe the color and form of map markers, and they are described in more detail in the mapping section.
+These are used to describe the color and form of map markers.
+These attributes are described in more detail in the mapping section.

 |Attribute|Description|Effect for Readers|
 |---|---|---|